Skip to main content

 NOTE:

-helm upgrade --set sensor.levoEnv=<your-application-environment> --set sensor.satelliteUrl=https://collector.levo.ai --set sensor.orgId=<your-org-id> levoai-sensor levoai/levoai-ebpf-sensor -n levoai
+helm upgrade --set sensor.levoEnv=<your-application-environment> --set sensor.satelliteUrl=https://collector.levo.ai --set sensor.orgId=<your-org-id> --set sensor.workspaceId=<your-workspace-id> levoai-sensor levoai/levoai-ebpf-sensor -n levoai

 Using a Private Docker Registry for Kubernetes Installations (Optional)

-If you want to use a private docker registry for the sensor installation, refer to Using a Private Docker Registry for Kubernetes Installations.
+If you want to use a private Docker registry for the Sensor installation, refer to Using a Private Docker Registry for Kubernetes Installations.

 Optimizing Resource Usage for Levo eBPF Sensor